 \section{Proof of Theorem \ref{thm:light_to_discrete}}

-We use now path lifting and the Jordan Curve Theorem to prove Theorem \ref{thm:light_to_discrete}, that is, to show that a continuous, light, and open planar mapping is discrete.
-We follow here that idea of Sto\"ilow that the discreteness follows from the finiteness of lifts of rays.
-Sto\"ilow calls the following proposition, together with the existence of lifts, \emph{Th\'eor\`eme Fondamental} (\cite[p.
-361]{Stoilow}).
+We use now the path-lifting result, Theorem \ref{thm:PathLifting}, and the Jordan curve theorem to prove Theorem \ref{thm:light_to_discrete}, that is, to show that a continuous, open and light planar map is discrete.
+We follow here an idea of Sto\"ilow that the discreteness of the mapping follows from the finiteness of lifts of line segments.
+Sto\"ilow calls the following proposition, together with the existence of lifts, \emph{Th\'eor\`eme Fondamental} (\cite[p.\,361]{Stoilow}).